-- 1. Development involving live entertainment of amplified music: - (a) located in the same building as, or that has a wall within 5m of a Residential premise ensures the building is designed and constructed to achieve an amplified music noise level of: - i. not greater than L{leat} 43dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom not associated with the development; and - ii. not greater than L{Leat} 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a living room not associated with the development. - (b) where located in the Established core, is designed and constructed to achieve an amplified music noise level (at 1m external to any point of the premises) of: - i. not greater than L{Cent} 88 dB for approved activities between 10am to midnight on Friday and Saturday and between 10am to 11:30pm on a Sunday to Thursday; and - ii. not greater than L{Cent} 65 dB and L{Lent} 55 dB in any one-third octave band between and including 31.5Hz and 125Hz for all other times. - (c) where located in the Emerging core, is designed and constructed to achieve an amplified music noise level (at 1m external to any point of the premises) of: - i. not greater than L{Cent} 85 dB for approved activities between 10am to midnight on Friday and Saturday and between 10am to 11:30pm on a Sunday to Thursday; and - ii. not greater than L{cert} 65 dB and L{lert} 55 dB in any one-third octave band between and including 31.5Hz and 125Hz for all other times.
+- 1. Development ensures: - (a) where located in the same building as, or that has a wall within 5m of a Residential premise ensures the building is designed and constructed to achieve an amplified music noise level of: - i. not greater than L ent 43dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom not associated with the development; and - ii. not greater than Lien T 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a living room not associated with the development. - (b) where located in the Established core, is designed and constructed to achieve an amplified music noise level (at 1m external to any point of the premises) of: - i. not greater than LCeq,T 88 dB for approved activities between 10am to midnight on Friday and Saturday and between 10am to 11:30pm on a Sunday to Thursday; and - ii. not greater than LCanT 65 dB and LI enT 55 dB in any one-third octave band between and including 31.5Hz and 125Hz for all other times. - (c) where located in the Emerging core, is designed and constructed to achieve an amplified music noise level (at 1m external to any point of the premises) of: - i. not greater than LCanT 85 dB for approved activities between 10am to midnight on Friday and Saturday and between 10am to 11:30pm on a Sunday to Thursday; and - ii. not greater than Lreat 65 dB and Lleat 55 dB in any one-third octave band between and including 31.5Hz and 125Hz for all other times.